mconlon17/simple-vivo-book/Courses.md

 # Managing Teaching in Simple VIVO

-To manage teaching in Simple VIVO, you will need to manage a list of courses and specify teaching -- who taught what when.
+To manage teaching in Simple VIVO, you will need to manage a list of courses, and you will need to specify teaching -- who taught what when.

 Each is described below.

 ## Courses

 Managing a list of courses is easy.
 Courses have two columns -- the name of the course and the concepts of the course.
 If your courses have course numbers, you may want to include them in the name of the course.
 So, for example, if the name of your course is "Introduction to Statistics" and the course number is "STA 1201," you may want to have the name in VIVO be "STA 1201 Introduction to Statistics"